 State laws vary on what is required of motorists during a state of emergency (SOE).
 Some states request you not to drive in certain circumstances, other states order it.

 For instance, Massachusetts says that if the governor declares an SOE, then a request for drivers to stay off the roadways, employers to release employees, and other such actions to promote public safety may be issued.
 However, these are requests and not orders by the state.
+Contrary to what drivers may believe, travel is not automatically banned.

 New Jersey is similar in that an SOE declaration itself isn’t a restriction placed against residents’ movements or activities.
 But, depending upon the situation, the governor may find it necessary to go an extra step and impose restrictions for vehicles and drivers.
+And, if you’re on the roadway doing an SOE make sure you don’t impede official vehicles or else you could be faced with a penalty of up to $1,000 and imprisonment of up to six months.

 In other states, there are emergency classifications beyond an SOE, such as a snow emergency.